Commercial Lease Agreements Surrey BC

-Although there is no standard commercial lease agreement, there are typically common terms and points covered by most commercial leases, which includes but not is not limited to rent, term, space and services.
+Although there is no standard commercial lease agreement, there are typically common terms and points covered by most commercial leases.
+This includes but not is not limited to rent, term, space and services.

 Commercial leases involve different types of rent calculation.

-For instance, percentage rent requires tenants to pay a base rent plus a percentage based on sales.
+- Percentage rent - Requires tenants to pay a base rent plus a percentage based on sales.